 Is it a bird?…Is it a plane?...

-On Thursday, we loved taking part in Superhero day to help raise money for the Charity JDRF.
-The children all looked brilliant in their masks and capes.
-In the morning, the children thought about what they would like to have as a super power.
+Our role play area this week has been transformed into a ‘superhero headquarters’.
+The children thought about what they would like to have as a super power.
 Flying was very popular as well as being able to run so fast you could run on water!
-The children then loved playing all day as superhero completing super hero missions for Miss Wheeler and I and making sure they were helping everyone.
-The day was so popular that we have decided to change our role play area into a ‘Superhero Mission Control centre’ next week so the children can carry on their creative and imaginative play.
+The children then loved playing all day as superheroes completing super hero missions for Miss Wheeler and I and making sure they were helping everyone.

 Have a lovely weekend

-On Wednesday we took part in our first DT day.
+On Wednesday, we took part in our first DT day.
 DT days happen once per term and are based upon a theme.
 Every child in the school takes part and spends the day producing a product that fits the purpose of the day.
 No ‘normal’ lessons take place just lots of designing, making and evaluating.
-The theme for this DT Day was Nature.
-We were focusing on creating habitats for local animals and creatures.
-In reception, we each made a ladybird house and feeder.
+The theme for this DT Day was Techcard.
+We were making a pull along truck using wheels, axels and a baseboard.

 Have a lovely weekend,